stscoundrel/neo4j-apoc-exporter/README.md

 ## Installation

-The exporter is provided as Docker image (to be published in hub, currently available in this repo).
+The exporter is provided as [Docker image](https://hub.docker.com/r/stscoundrel/neo4j-apoc-exporter/tags).
 You can also build the Jar yourself from sources and run that, should you have a special use case.

 The image accepts the following environment variables: